silverapp/silver/README.rst

     * ``metered_feature``
     * ``context``

-For the API reference, check the project's wiki: <https://github.com/PressLabs/silver/wiki>.
+For the complete API reference, check the project's wiki: <https://github.com/PressLabs/silver/wiki>.

 For specifying the storage used add the ``SILVER_DOCUMENT_STORAGE`` setting to your settings file.
 Example for storing the PDFs on S3: